skupperproject/refdog/input/concepts/site.md

 <section>

-A place where components of your application are running.
+A _site_ is a place where components of your application are running.
 Sites are linked to form application networks.

 </section>